opensearch-project/opensearch-sdk-java/SECURITY.md

 ## Host security

-Plugins depend on use of the Java Security Manager is use to limit interactions on the host operation system resources (cpu/disk/memory/network/...).
+Plugins depend on use of the Java Security Manager (JSM) to limit interactions on the host operation system resources (cpu/disk/memory/network/...).
 JSM has been deprecated, with its removal scheduled in the next release of the JVM, see [OpenSearch discussion](https://github.com/opensearch-project/OpenSearch/issues/1687).
 Additional measures are needed to protect system resources.

 Extensions are sandboxed from the host system by operating via REST APIs.
 This security boundary isolates extensions from executing operation system calls directly on OpenSearch hosts.